-Honored and active students at Floyd Technical High by Laura Kidd Several students at Floyd County Technical High School need to be recognized for their academic, vocational and occupational achievements and success.
-The Governor's Kentucky Tech Scholarship is an award given by the Governor and administered by the Kentucky Tech System to provide encouragement for selected Kentucky high school students to enter or continue in technical education.
-The award is based upon academic achievement, character excellence, and career potential.
-Paul Gayheart, a senior at Floyd Tech. in the Machine Tool Technology program, was selected for this award.
-Paul is an 18year-old student from McDowell High School and he is planning to attend Mayo State Vocational School this upcoming August.
-Paul and his family are invited to attend the Governor's Kentucky Tech Scholarship luncheon and awards ceremony on May 19th.
-The twelve (12) students who participated in the State Vocational Industrial Clubs of America in Paducah,
+The Governor's Kentucky Tech Governor and administered by the Governor and administered by the Kentucky Tech System to provide encouragement for selected Kentucky high school students to enter or continue in technical education.
+The award is based upon academic achievement, character excellence, and career potential, Paul Gayheart, a senior at Floyd Tech. in the Machine Tool Technology program, was selected for this award.
+Paul is an 18-vear-old student from McDowell locted for this award.
+Paul is an 18-year-old student from McDowell High School and he is planning to attend Mayo State Vocational School this upcoming August.
+Paul and his family are invited to attend the Governor's Kentucky Tech Scholar-ship luncheon and awards ceremony on May 19th.

+The twelve (12) students who par-ticipated in the State Vocational In-dustrial Clubs of America in Paducah,